emrecanguldogan/Flutter-Docker/README.md

     * `ports`: For mapping network ports if needed.

 Adjust these files to tailor the environment to your specific needs.
+You can apply new changes with `docker compose up -d --no-build --force-recreate` without building again.

 ## Troubleshooting